ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/00-introduction/06-syllabus-410.md

 Online communication is inherently different than in-person communication.
 When speaking in person, many times we can take advantage of the _context_ and _body language_ of the person speaking to better understand what the speaker _means_, not just what is said.
 This information is not present when communicating online, so we must be much more careful about what we say and how we say it in order to get our meaning across.

-Here are a few general rules to help us all communicate online in this course, especially while using tools such as Piazza:
+Here are a few general rules to help us all communicate online in this course, especially while using tools such as Canvas or Discord:

 * **Use a clear and meaningful subject line to announce your topic.** Subject lines such as "Question" or "Problem" are not helpful.
 Subjects such as "Logic Question in Project 5, Part 1 in Java" or "Unexpected Exception when Opening Text File in Python" give plenty of information about your topic.
 * **Use only one topic per message.** If you have multiple topics, post multiple messages so each one can be discussed independently.